baccigalupi/CalOrders/Artifacts/README.md

 g.
 Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0 |[ADA and WCAG compliance](https://github.com/OncoreLLC/CalOrders/wiki/ADA-and-WCAG-Compliance)
 h.
 Created or used a design style guide and/or a pattern library | [Style Guide](https://github.com/OncoreLLC/CalOrders/wiki/Style-Guide)
 i.
 Performed usability tests with people | [Usability Testing](https://github.com/OncoreLLC/CalOrders/wiki/Usability-Testing)
 j.
-Used an iterative approach, where feedback informed subsequent work or versions of the prototype; | [Agile Methodology](https://github.com/OncoreLLC/CalOrders/wiki/Agile-Methodolgy)
+Used an iterative approach, where feedback informed subsequent work or versions of the prototype; | [OnCore's Agile Methodology](https://github.com/OncoreLLC/CalOrders/wiki/Agile-Methodolgy)
 k.
 Created a prototype that works on multiple devices, and presents a responsive design |[Responsive Application Design](https://github.com/OncoreLLC/CalOrders/wiki/Responsive-Application-Design)<br>[Architecture Overview](https://github.com/OncoreLLC/CalOrders/wiki/Architecture)<br>[Application Overview](https://github.com/OncoreLLC/CalOrders/wiki/Application-Overview)
 l.
 Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.) | [Technologies](https://github.com/OncoreLLC/CalOrders/wiki/Modern-and-Open-Source-Technologies)
 m.
 Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service(PaaS) provider, and indicated which provider they used | [Application Service Deployment](https://github.com/OncoreLLC/CalOrders/wiki/Application-Service-Deployment)